French sculpture: Renaissance

 French sculpture at the end of the 16th century was based largely on ancient Roman models.
 Bartélémy Prieur was a student of Pilon and royal sculptor of Henry IV, and Jacques Sarrazin was court sculptor for Louis XIII.
 They studied in Rome and copied Roman models.
 The two brothers François Angiers and Michel Angiers were also longtime students in Rome.
 Their work was highly refined and came close to perfection in execution, but lacked originality, emotion or drama.
 The major stylistic innovation in French sculpture was the introduction of the equestrian statue of the King on horseback, designed for placement in central city squares.
-The first example was the bronze equestrian statue of Henry IV of France, with the horse by Jean de Boulougne, a French sculptor employed in Florence by the Medicis, and the King by Ferdinando Tacca, his student.
+The first example was the bronze equestrian statue of Henry IV, with the horse by Jean de Boulougne, a French sculptor employed in Florence by the Medicis, and the King by Ferdinando Tacca, his student.
 The statue was destroyed during the French Revolution.